Pokemon-PythonRed/Pokemon-PythonRed/CONTRIBUTING.md

-# Hey, thanks for taking an interest
+# Contributing Guidelines

+First off, thanks for taking an interest!
+Pokémon PythonRed started as a small personal project, but has quickly grown into a helpful and interested community.

 If you'd like to contribute, here are some things you could do: